 The protocol should in principle be finished at the day of the experiment.
 It is worth pointing out that it is not the intention of the advanced lab course to force students to work on unfinished protocols at home for several days after the end of the experiment.
 The biggest part of the report should be completed during the preparation process so that it should be clear, e.g., which quantities are going to be measured and how they should be presented.
-After the end of the experiment the supervisor attests the proper execution of the experiment by signing the participation paper.
-This signature is mandatory.
+After the end of the experiment the tutor attests the proper execution of the experiment by grading on Blackboard.
+This grading is mandatory.
+To request a grading, you must acknowledge this first step of the experiment in Blackboard via an assignment using the tab "Advanced Lab Course Experiments".